-The Board seeks to conduct Future Generations VCT affairs responsibly.
-Future Generations VCT is required by company law to provide details of employee, human rights, social and community issues, including information about any policies it has in relation to these matters and the effectiveness of such policies.
+The Board seeks to conduct Future Generations VCT's affairs responsibly.
+The Company is required by company law to provide details of employee, human rights, social and community issues, including information about any policies it has in relation to these matters and the effectiveness of such policies.
 As an externally managed investment company with no employees, Future Generations VCT does not maintain specific policies in relation to these matters.